bradylove/jkl/README.md

-  open         (limited) opens one or more projects edit         (not implemented) opens the jkl manifest for editing github       (not implemented) open the projects github page in the browser goto         (not implemented) changes the current directory to the base_path of the given project init         (not implemented) initializes the jkl config file
+  open         (limited) opens one or more projects edit         (not implemented) opens the jkl manifest for editing github       (not implemented) open the projects github page in the browser init         (not implemented) initializes the jkl config file

 Run 'jkl COMMAND --help' for more information on a command.